-The idyllic Lake Arnen (called Lac Arnaud in French), is a well-known spot for locals living in the Saanenland who like going there to swim, hike, bike, or simply to chill-out.
+The idyllic Lake Arnen (called Lac Arnaud in French), is a well-known spot for locals living in the Saanenland who like going there to swim, hike, bike, or just to chill-out.

 You need a car to reach the lake, since the closest bus stop is in Feutersoey, from where a 1 1/2 – 2 hours easy hike (one way) leads you to the lake.
 You can also walk all around Arnensee, looking at the surrounding landscape from different perspectives.

 Lake Lauenen (Berner Oberland)

 The tiny Lake Lauenen is another delightful alpine mountain lake in the Saanenland, and a lovely excursion from Gstaad.

 You can get there by car and by Post bus, but I highly recommend hiking from atop the Wispile.
 The hiking path starts at the arrival of the cable car and offers beautiful views of the pre-alps and the lush green pastures.
 It takes about 4 hours to reach the Lauenensee from Höhi Wispile, and once you get there, have your swimsuit ready for a plunge into the refreshing water.